Pass Your Driving Test in Newcastle (48% Pass, 2026)

-Newcastle upon Tyne tests are a study in contrasts.
-Suburban routes around Gosforth feel almost easy, but examiners can pull you onto the central motorway or out across one of the Tyne bridges in the same hour.
-Knowing what to expect is the main edge a Newcastle learner can give themselves.
+Newcastle tests swing between easy Gosforth suburbs and the central motorway or Tyne bridges in the same hour.
+Knowing the route patterns is the edge a Newcastle learner can give themselves.

 Newcastle is the regional hub of the North East and serves learners across Tyne and Wear, Northumberland and parts of County Durham.
 Pass rates in the wider Tyneside area run broadly in line with the UK national average of around 48 percent, with individual centres ranging from the low 40s in the busiest urban locations to the mid 50s at quieter suburban ones.
-The full picture is on the Newcastle city page.
+The full North East picture sits on the England region page.

 The North East as a region tends to outperform the English national average slightly, with parts of rural Northumberland and County Durham producing some of the higher pass rates south of the Scottish border.
 Newcastle itself sits in the urban middle of this, less forgiving than the rural centres but well clear of the worst inner-city averages.
 For the broader regional picture, see the England region overview.